Private cloud deployment

 Setting Up RBAC

-Step 1: Generate Role
+Step 1: Generate the deployer Role

 aigateway cluster permissions --generate-role --namespace ai-gateway > aigateway-deployer-role.yaml